ivanoats/blog.ivanstorck.com/pages/articles/2014-05-15-ember-part-1-why-i-use-ember-and-you-should-too/index.md

 date: 2016-09-12
 layout: post
 tags: ember, frameworks, javascript
+description: "Here are some of the reasons why I prefer [Ember](http://emberjs.com/) as a front-end development framework."
 ---
 Here are some of the reasons why I prefer [Ember](http://emberjs.com/) as a front-end development framework.